toptal/picasso/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Create `examples` for component
 - [ ] Ensure that deployed demo has expected results and good examples
 - [ ] Ensure that tests pass by running `yarn test`
-- [ ] Ensure that visuals tests pass on happo job.
-If not - approve them on [happo.io](https://happo.io)
 - [ ] Ensure the changed/created components have not caused accessibility issues.
 [How to use accessibility plugin in storybook](https://github.com/toptal/picasso/blob/master/docs/contribution/accessibility.md).
 - [ ] Self reviewed
 - [ ] Covered with tests